leoocastroo/download-manager/README.md

 # download-manager

-Upload multiples files to s3 at the same time
+Download and upload multiples files to s3 at the same time